dror27/dk-shack/vol2/songs/en/Dirtbag For Your Lovin.md

 From a window of a kitchen\
 I keep a lookout for surprise\
-On the faces of the neighbors\
+On the faces of our neighbors\
-when we’re walking naked by\
+When we’re walking naked by\
 \
 But expressions they’re expensive \
 In this dirty part of town\
 Even Jesus and his saviors\
-Would be hard pressed for a frown\
+Would be hard-pressed for a frown\
 \
 Guess I’m back to cooking\
 In my old lonesome ways\